 – Pitocin (synthetic Oxytocin) being used to initiate or augment labor;

-– Being hooked up to ‘external fetal monitors’, creating lack of mobility for Mother during labor and birth, etc.
+– Being hooked up to ‘external fetal monitors’, creating a lack of mobility for Mother during labor and birth, etc.

 And while these are MOST DEFINITELY interventions during labor and birth (which have been ‘normalized’), I want to draw attention to the interventions during labor and birth not even considered to be ‘interventions’ by the majority of birth professionals and families alike.